 No, it really isn’t.
 At least with some manufacturers like PlayN Go.
-There are actually two variants of Book of Dead with different RTPs.
+In fact, there are two Book of Dead variants with various RTPs.
 This has to do with the UK market and some casinos offer the low RTP variant.
 This is then often not specified.
-With good casinos like LeoVegas the RTP value is always displayed next to the game so that it is comprehensible.
+With good casinos like LeoVegas, next to the game, the RTP value is always displayed so that it is understandable.

 There are slot machines that reach 99% at least theoretically.
 There are also those that can theoretically have over 100% – this is the case when the progressive jackpot is high.
 But on the other hand: When do you win it?